 Tasty Food Photography– Photography is one of the key aspects of any food blog.
 You should see some of my early posts vs recent ones… definitely learned a thing or two :).
 There are many resources online to help you in selecting a camera and taking great photographs.
-One of my favorites is the Tasty Food Photography ebook by Lindsey at Pinch of Yum because it is specific to food and easy to follow.
+One of my favorites is the Tasty Food Photography ebook by Lindsay at Food Blogger Pro because it is specific to food and easy to follow.
 Ebook is full of tutorials and information about photography basics, lighting, Photoshop, and is nicely laid out.

 Final Cut Pro 10 – This is a Mac program and we use it to edit all of our videos.
 You can start with i-movie which is free on macs but we’ve found that final cut pro is one of the easiest to learn if you want more professional video options.

 Canon EOS 6D – We upgraded to the 6D camera after using a Canon Rebel XSi for a few years.
 Not only does the 6D shoot great pictures, but it also shoots really incredible HD video.
 It’s an expensive camera, so if you’re just getting started to look first at purchasing something like the Canon EOS 70D SLR Camera.

 Canon EOS 80D – This is our second camera, used for filming our recipes.
 It has amazing auto-focusing and very easy to use touch screen.